The design honors the enduring legacy of Modernist ideas and their impact on architecture.

 Beyond the plaza, the preserved historic ballfield sits atop a newly designed subsurface infiltration chamber for rainwater storage.
 Both main parking lots were raised 18 feet to improve positive drainage and allow the capture and treatment of stormwater.

-The learning commons hosts events and ceremonies.
+The learning commons hosts events and ceremonies throughout the year.

 As the largest public building in Lincoln, the school is the focal point of community life.